soobinrho/college-programming/2023-fall/how-to-live-well/final_essay.md

 That's all it takes.

 By the way, meditation happens to have a really cool effect.
-Worrying about anticipated hardships tends to cause pain in the brains, when you look at them in an MRI scan.
+Worrying about anticipated hardships tends to light up the area of the brains that is associated with pains, as reported by an MRI study.
+Even before the actual event causing the pain started, the anticipation itself was causing extra, unnecessary pain.
-Likewise, even after the pain itself, the brains tend to have lingering pain for a while (assumably from after-thoughts about the pain itself).
+Likewise, even after the pain itself was done, it was observed that there was a lingering pain for a while (assumably from negative after-thoughts about the pain).
-However, if you look at the MRI scans of meditation practitioners, the results are vastly different.
-Their MRI scans showed that meditation practitioners’ brains do not light up with pain in anticipation or in aftermath, unlike the other group who do not regularly do meditation.
+On the other hand, when the researchers did the same experiment on meditation practitioners, their brains did not light up with pain in neither anticipation nor in aftermath.
 (2023, The Greater Good Science Center at the University of California, Berkeley).
 How cool is that?
 Yes, the meditation practitioners did feel the same pain when the pain itself was being administered during the experiment, but there was a huge difference in the anticipation period and the aftermath period.
-What this suggests is that meditation may help me deal with pain much more easily.
+What this suggests is that meditation may help us deal with pain and help reduce or even eliminate unnecessary pain.
-Life, as always, is expected to give me a lot of pain, just as much as it will give me a lot of happiness.
-Meditation, it seems, will help me ease a lot of the pains and gain strength to live a life I want.
+Life, as always, is expected to give me a lot of pain, just as much as it will give me a lot of happiness, but meditation will surely help me ease a lot of the pains.

 > 2. Keep track of daily progress.
 (Have I done my daily meditation or not?
 Have I done a daily exercise on mind palace or not?
 Have I done 29 push-ups or not?)

 Tracking progress makes a big difference.
-If I don't track these in any way, it's very possible that I slip and never return again, and in fact, that's what happens every single time in the past whenever I tried to make a difference in my life.
+If I don't track these in any way, it's very possible that I slip and never return again, and in fact, that's what happened every single time in the past whenever I tried to make a difference in my life.
 Habits, as you know, are extremely hard to change.
-Tracking daily allows me to always remember what I intend to do.
+Tracking daily allows me to always remember and live intentionally.
-It's so easy for anyone to forget exactly what it is they wanted their entire life and end up in the tragedy of not being able to live a life they want.
+It's so easy for anyone to forget exactly what it is they wanted their entire life.
 That is a tragedy I dearly want to avoid – forgetting to live.

-> 3. Implement Haidt's Adversity Hypothesis.
+> 3. Implement Haidt's adversity hypothesis.

-Always allow myself to learn from adversity and gather strength.
-As Haidt suggested, not everyone recovers and learns from adversity.
-Doing so require share with supportive friends and be optimistic.
+What Haidt's adversity hypothesis suggests is that adversity can help us learn from adversity, reach personal fulfilment, and gather strength.
+At the same time, it's not that adversity always leads to goodness.
+Not everyone recovers and learns from adversity; doing so requires certain conditions to be met, one of which is having an optimistic mindset and sharing about what happened with a group of friends, family, or even strangers who are supportive.
+I'm gonna come back to this section again.
+This hypothesis of Hadit's turned out to be exactly what I needed for the last 113 days (these three changes I made were implemented exactly 113 days ago).

 ### 4. Reflection on the Past 113 Days